 Clutch Ecmanage and Purchasing System

-Clutch purchasing system OCI
+Integrating purchasing system using OCI or cXML

 Some organizations use purchasing systems.
 Ecmanage can work together with these systems if Ecmanage's validation logic remains active and Ecmanage's shopping cart is used on the basis of an individual login of an orderer.